RTKlab-BYU/worklist_generation/Walk_Through.md

 - [Guidance for required input](#guidance-for-required-input)

 ## Project Description
 The mock experiment is a simple example of an A/B study design where there are two groups of human subjects (healthy and diseased).
 The goal of the experiment is to identify changes in B and T cells between the conditions.
 As can be seen in the image below, there are six subjects in each condition; all subjects are female.
-We assume that cells have been collected and put on 384 well-plates and now the users wants to generate a randomized run ordering.
+We assume that cells have been collected, sorted with FACS and put on 384 well-plates and now the users wants to generate a randomized run ordering.

 ![experiment_design](./images/figure-WLG_6sub.png)